-We often get asked what the benefits are of taking a France ski holiday later on in the season.
+We often get asked what the benefits are of taking a ski holiday later on in the season.
 Sometimes there can be misconceptions about what to expect from a late season ski holiday.
-Here we will set the record straight and look at the benefits of April skiing in the French Alps.
+Here we will set the record straight and look at the benefits of March and April skiing in the French Alps.

 1. Great Easter ski deals

-Late season really can offer great value for money and there are some fantastic additional special offers to be had.
+Late season skiing really can offer great value for money and there are some fantastic additional special offers to be had.

 View our Easter Ski Deals page for more information